8,000Units Under Management

 • Keep your property in good shape

-The first step to finding qualified tenants is getting your house in order.
+The first step to finding qualified tenants is getting your property in order.
 This includes cleaning, painting, doing maintenance, and any upgrades needed to make the house stand out.
 Also, you should ensure the property meets all federal, state, and local standards and codes.
-For instance, your home needs to be mold-free to be habitable for tenants.
+For instance, your property needs to be mold-free to be habitable for tenants.

 • Take good photos and videos

 The second step is to capture high-quality photos and videos.
 Your visuals should be clear and professional.
 For instance, you don’t want the picture to look like you took it on a flip phone.
 Furthermore, your visuals should highlight the property’s best features.
-If your kitchen is the highlight of your home, your media should show off all its amenities.
+If your kitchen is the highlight of it, for instance, your media should show off all its amenities.

 • Write a good listing